 As part of the Welland McMaster Family Health Team’s commitment to making your health our priority, we offer a variety of programs focused on optimizing your quality of life.
 This Healthy Living section highlights the programs, groups and workshops that are designed to help you and your family improve, maintain or optimize your health.

-Groups, Programs and Workshops
+Groups, Services and Workshops

 We offer many programs, groups and workshops to our patients, all free of charge (parking costs still apply).
 Click on the titles below for summaries.
 For additional information about dates and locations, or to register, contact FHT Reception at 905-734-9699 ext.
 3